devchallenges-io/curriculum/4-frontend-libraries/1-react.js/7-react-routerv6.md

 Routing in React applications comes in two distinct flavors: client-side and server-side routing.
 Traditional server-side routing involves making requests to a server for each new page, resulting in full page reloads.
 Client-side routing, on the other hand, handles route changes directly in the browser without server requests.

+> **Pro Tip**: Think of client-side routing like changing channels on a TV - the TV (browser) stays on, but the content changes without turning it off and on again.

 ### How Client-Side Routing Works

 Here's how client-side routing works in React: